 In the example above, we discussed how you can help your sales team sell more of a product.
 With Phocas, you can also uncover when customers stop buying from you before you lose them completely.

-In the example below, you can see that 16 customers placed almost $2 million worth of orders in 2015.
-In 2016, these same businesses contributed just $71,000 to your revenue.
-This year, in 2017, these customers have not purchased anything from your business.
+In the example below, you can see that 12 customers placed just over $9 million worth of orders in 2018.
+In 2019, these same businesses contributed just $3.9 million to your revenue with the exception of COD - AUTOKING who had no sales.
+This year, in 2020, none of these customers have purchased anything from your business.
 Are these customers purchasing their products elsewhere?
 If so, that may be hundreds of thousands of dollars of lost orders for your business.

 With Phocas, you can monitor how much your customers have purchased on a daily, weekly, monthly or annual basis to identify their spending trends.
 Rather than losing revenue when your customers gradually purchase less from you and eventually stop buying, Phocas gives you the insights so you can reach out before it is too late.